ric-sar/sharpernight2023/README.md

 ## How to run the YOLOv8 demo
 To run the YOLOv8 demonstration you have to:
 * Download this repo and extract all the files in your current working directory (e.g., ```C:\Users\Username```).
-The repo contains the Python YAML environment needed to run YOLOv8 and the YOLOv8 scripts (both in webui or cli)
+The repo contains the Python YAML environment needed to run YOLOv8 and the YOLOv8 scripts (both in webUI or CLI)
 * Download and install the [Anaconda Distribution](https://www.anaconda.com/download) which is a cross-platform environment and package management system.
 It allows you to create, delete, update, clone, import, export environments and install, uninstall, search, update packages while solving dependency hell (if you need a more explainable guide, use [THIS](https://github.com/ric-sar/conda_cheatsheet)).

 By launching Conda you have to: